adams-okode/ecs-training/README.md

 2. Cluster 2 - contains S3 and S4
 3. Consul Server Cluster
 4. Ingress Cluster

-   For more information on cluster creation and configuration refer to this [tutorial by Tung Nguyen](https://medium.com/boltops/gentle-introduction-to-how-aws-ecs-works-with-example-tutorial-cea3d27ce63d).

-> note that this takes a multicluster approach , you do not necessarily have to run it as explained there are plenty of other approaches to consider.Using resources as defined in this guide can be quite costly to mantain, hence ensure that you subscribe to the AWS free tier if you are using this tutorial for learning purposes.
+> note that this takes a multicluster approach, you don't have necessarily to run it as explained there are plenty of other approaches to consider.
+Using resources as defined in this guide can be quite costly to mantain, hence ensure that you subscribe to the AWS free tier if you are using this tutorial for learning purposes.

-## Counsul Server Set Up
+## Consul Server Set Up
-Once the Consul Server Cluster is created we should now define the consul -server-service.
+Once the Consul Server Cluster is created we should now define the consul-server-service.
 First things first we need to have the consul server image on ECR.
 We'll define a custom consul image that embeds envoy proxy that consul uses to implement the sidecar on . below is a sample customized Dockerfile of this.